pnp/pnpcore/docs/articles/consumer/pnp core settings.md

 PnPCore:HttpRequests:MicrosoftGraph:DelayInSeconds | 3 | Delay in seconds between Microsoft Graph request retries.
 PnPCore:HttpRequests:MicrosoftGraph:IncrementalDelay | true | Delays get incrementally longer with each retry.
 PnPCore:DisableTelemetry | false | Allows to turn off telemetry being sent.
 Telemetry is used to improve this open source library and it's recommended to keep it on, but you can disable it, if required.
+PnPCore:Credentials | | This section defines the settings for the Authentication Providers and it will be updated in the near future.
+PnPCore:Sites | | This section defines the site collections to consume using the PnP Core SDK.
+Every single item of the array has a name, which can then be used with the PnPContextFactory to retrieve an instance of PnPContext for that specific site, a _SiteUrl_ and the _AuthenticationProviderName_ that maps to the corresponding Authentication Provider to use for accessing the target site.